 The newest version of the smart fortwo is the 453 model.
 There are some major benefits to upgrading to this version over the 451.
 It is a totally redesigned car, with features and functions that I describe as a “real car”.
 It has a nicely redesigned interior with more passenger legroom, more shoulder room, far more power, standard cruise control, and a wider stance.
 The new transmission is wonderful, and the turbocharged engine allows for comfortable cruising at highway speed without slowing for hills.
-For a more detailed comparison of the two cars, take a look at this video.

 What it does not have is the ability in the standard car to winch it onto a truck deck like we did with the 451 series.
 The reason is that the tie-down points have been simplified to one tie down at each end of the car.
 Thus there is no way with the standard car to place a winching bar on the body.
 You CAN NOT winch from a single tie down point.
 The unibody structure is not strong enough to do that.